The University of Texas Medical School at Houston

 Dr. Moise completed his residency in Obstetrics and Gynecology at Vanderbilt University followed by a fellowship in Maternal-Fetal Medicine at Baylor College of Medicine.
 He was instrumental in the formation of both the Center for Maternal and Infant Health at the University of North Carolina and the Texas Children's Fetal Center prior to his arrival to join the University and The Fetal Center on September 14, 2011.

 Sr. Staff Assistant:

 Dr. Moise shows us what the continuum of care is like for a spina bifida patient.

 Twin to Twin Transfusion Syndrome - At 19 weeks pregnant Alysia Van Scoy received some frightening news, she was diagnosed with twin-twin transfusion syndrome.
-See how Dr. Moise and the team at the Texas Fetal Center saved her twins.

 Dr. Moise discusses TTTS

 It is no surprise that Moise was the recipient of this year’s Society of Maternal-Fetal Medicine’s Lifetime Achievement Award, which is given to physicians who have made a lasting and significant impact in the field.
 Moise is a professor in the Department of Obstetrics, Gynecology, and Reproductive Sciences and Department of Pediatric Surgery at McGovern Medical School at UTHealth and co-directr of The Fetal Center at Children's Memorial Hermann Hospital in collaboration with UT Physicians.
 Read Full Story »